 - Location and logistics (finding a space big enough for the numbers of participants)

 - Communication and promotion

-- Process can be quite high profile and provide a good way of drawing attention to an issue
+- The process can be high profile and provide a good way of drawing attention to an issue

 - Can bring out diverse perspectives on complex and contested problems

 - Decision makers brought face-to-face with citizens or those with lived experience of an issue

 - Learning phase and deliberation with peers can help participants to understand, change and develop their opinions;

 - Offers policy makers an insight on public opinion on a contested issue based on the public having access to thorough and unbiased information and time for deliberation

 - Gaining a broadly representative group of people can be challenging and expensive